bml-research/data_analysis/data/data_01_index.md

 As you can see in this example, not each variable has its own column and as a result, not each observation has its own row.

 But even organization of the data from Kaggle can be improved.
-The column food name can arguable be better splitted in a column `Food name` and a column `Processing`:
+The column food name can arguable be better split in a column `Food name` and a column `Processing`:

 |Public Food Key   |Food Profile ID  |Derivation   |Food Name     |Processing     |
 |:-----------------|:----------------|:------------|:-------------|:--------------|